 The OBIC Bioproducts Innovation Center (OBIC), located at The Ohio State University, connects different segments of the bioproducts community to nurture business ecosystems and facilitate commercialization of new sustainable bioproduct technologies.

 OBIC's internal staff, as well as a network of consultants, seeks to provide a series of services.
 We work with many different groups with varied interests to accomplish shared goals.

 The Pharmacogenomics Core Lab in the OSU Center for Pharmacogenomics offers state of the art Next Generation Sequencing.
 We are an Ion Torrent Certified Service Provider for AmpliSeq transcriptomes and exomes as well as whole transcriptome analysis.

-The OSUCCC – James has 21 Shared Resources that provide specialized services to cancer researchers.
+The OSUCCC – James has 20 shared resources and core facilities that provide specialized services to cancer researchers.
 They offer cost-effective, state-of-the-art technology and instrumentation; expert guidance and training; and clinical, administrative and technical support.